Little Rock Defeats Georgia Southern, Goes to 5-0 in Sun Belt Play

-LITTLE ROCK – Little Rock raced out to a commanding first half lead, then kept Georgia Southern at bay during a handful of second half runs as the Trojans win another thriller, 79-73, at the Jack Stephens Center.
+LITTLE ROCK, Ark. – Little Rock raced out to a commanding first half lead, then kept Georgia Southern at bay during a handful of second half runs as the Trojans win another thriller, 79-73, at the Jack Stephens Center.

 The win is the sixth-straight for Little Rock, its longest winning streak since the 2016-17 season, as the Trojans remain in first place in the Sun Belt Conference at 5-0, matching the best start in league play in program history.